 - Speak with your Employer – even if you have recently been stood down.
-The JobKeeper payment is the latest government imitative to help businesses cover the cost of their staff wages; this may ultimately help you keep your job and your income.
+The JobKeeper payment is a government initiative to help businesses cover the cost of their staff wages; this may ultimately help you keep your job and your income.

-- Access to your Super - the government announced temporary measures to allow for early access to super for eligible persons, allowing you, if eligible, to gain early access to up to $10,000 before 30 June 2020 and another $10,000 from 1st July 2020 (and before 24 September 2020).
+- Access to your Super - the government is currently providing temporary measures to allow for early access to super for eligible Australian and New Zealand citizens and permanent residents, to gain early access of up to $10,000 between 1 July 2020 and 24 September 2020.
 These payments are tax free and will not impact Centrelink entitlements.
 Whilst this can provide much needed funds, you need to be aware of the long term impact on your retirement savings and any other entitlements you might have with your membership or account.

 For most, your super will be worth less today than it was 3 months ago due to the broad economic impact of the Coronavirus.
 Therefore taking money out of your super now, may mean you are crystallising losses that have already occurred because of the downturn in the market.
 This could have an impact on anticipated earnings.

 - Understand what your ongoing income needs are - work out what you can and can’t live without.
 It may also be possible to negotiate a reduction or a halt on payments of your key expenses:

 a) If you have a mortgage, speak with your bank as some of the larger institutions have announced deferral of mortgage re-payments for up to 6 months.

 b) If you are renting, speak with your landlord or the agent as the government has announced protections for those who are unable to make payments due to financial hardship.